-The Regulatory Manual permits the TNPA to make use of either the inflation forecasts published by National Treasury or the Bureau of Economic Research.
+The present tariff methodology permits the TNPA to make use of either the inflation forecasts published by National Treasury or the Bureau of Economic Research.

 We would suggest that a basket of forecasts be used.
 For instance, the Reuters Econometer survey could also be added to the mix.